Hiking in Madeira Without a Car: The Ultimate Guide

 However, if you’re only using buses and transfers/tours, you ideally need to stay in Funchal.

 One alternative is to stay in Caniço, which has a 30-minute direct bus to Funchal.
-However, for tours, you will need to take this bus to Funchal for an early-morning pick-up.
+However, for tours, you will need to take this bus to Funchal for the early-morning pick-up – annoying if you don’t like early starts.

-The trick is to stay in a hotel that’s as central as possible.
-This is the standard pick-up area for tours and transfers.
+The trick is to stay in a hotel that’s as central as possible, so that you’re within the pick-up area for tours.

-That being said, it doesn’t matter too much if you stay on the outskirts of Funchal (e.g. in Lido), as you can easily take a bus or Bolt taxi to the centre of Funchal.
+It doesn’t matter too much if you stay on the outskirts of Funchal (e.g. in Lido), as you can easily take a bus or Bolt to the centre.

 1. PR1: Pico do Ariero to Pico do Ruivio without a car